ISA or pension – which should I take first?

 In reality, things are not quite so clear-cut.
 The approach that’s right for you will depend on your individual circumstances and what you want to achieve with your money.
 For example, if your ISA is big enough to last throughout your retirement, it may well be better to deplete your ISA and leave your pension fund untouched for the next generation.

 Drawing money from ISAs first could also make sense if you’re already receiving your state pension.
-The state pension is currently just over £11,500 a year for the 2024/25 tax year.
+The state pension is just over £11,500 a year for the 2024/25 tax year.
 This pretty much uses up the £12,570 tax-free personal allowance.
 If you made personal pension withdrawals on top of this, you could pay tax on the lion’s share of your private pension income.
 You may also wish to leave your pension untouched if you think you’ll want to contribute to it again in the future.
 Once you start drawing taxable income from a defined contribution pension, the maximum amount you can contribute each year and still get tax relief falls to £10,000.

 On the other hand, if you retire earlier than the state pension age, taking some pension income as soon as you retire could prove tax efficient.
 The £12,570 personal allowance can’t be carried forward from one tax year to the next, so if you were to draw all your income from ISAs, your personal allowance would effectively be wasted.
-Over time, failing to utilise your personal allowance could result in a bigger-than-expected tax bill.
+Over time, failing to use your personal allowance could result in a bigger-than-expected tax bill.

 Let’s imagine you cease work at age 60 and decide to draw all your income from ISAs until the state pension kicks in at age 67.
 You won’t pay any income tax during those seven years because ISA withdrawals are tax free.
 However, depleting your ISAs means the proportion of tax-free income you can draw in later years could be considerably smaller than if you’d accessed your pension earlier.
 The case study below illustrates the potential tax savings that could be made by taking some pension income from age 60.